damhau/teamsstatus/README.md

 Dec 08 12:57:09 raspberrypi python3[6175]:  * Debug mode: off
 Dec 08 12:57:09 raspberrypi python3[6175]:  * Running on http://0.0.0.0:8000/ (Press CTRL+C to quit)
 ```
-- you can test the webook with the following command, this should switch the led to red.
+- You can test the webook with the following command, this should switch the led to red.

 ```
 curl -X POST http://localhost:8000/webhook -H 'Content-Type: application/json' -d '{"color":"red"}'